Mentorship is a powerful tool in your career exploration and planning.

-It's highly unlikely that alumni and friends of the school will know specific job openings, so do not ask them for a job or a referral to someone else in their firm.
-All you want is advice and information; they will serve as guides, idea generators and information providers.
+It is highly unlikely that alumni and friends of the school will know specific job openings, so similar to other networking contacts, do not ask them for a job or a referral to someone else in their firm.
+All you want is advice and information.
+They will serve as guides, idea generators and information providers.

 You may eventually turn an information provider into a personal "résumé distributor," but this only develops over time and after repeated positive contacts.
 Even if this relationship develops, remember that mentors cannot get you a job.
 They facilitate and provide information.

 Provide a short personalized message.
-Once the mentor responds via email, the mentoring process can begin.
-It's important to respect mentors' time constraints.
-In your follow-up email, be prepared to provide information about your background and career interests to aid them in their ability to help you.
-When you review MentorLink, you may find several individuals who meet your specific interests.
+Once the mentor responds, the mentoring process can begin.
+It is important to respect mentors' time constraints.
+In your follow-up message, be prepared to provide information about your background and career interests to aid them in their ability to help you.
+When you review UB Career Connector, you may find several individuals who meet your specific interests.
 You may contact as many mentors as desired, but stick to just two or three until you get the hang of it.

 The most effective way to initially contact a mentor is in writing, generally via email.
 Your email should explain the reason for your contact and be concise (two to three paragraphs long).
 Use formal business writing, and make sure it is free from errors or abbreviations.